NativeScript/docs-v7/docs/performance-optimizations/bundling-with-webpack.md

 ### Publishing Application

-A bundled version of the application for Android can be built in release with the known release commnand - no additional flags are needed:
+Create a bundled version of the application for Android  in release with the known release command - no additional flags are needed:

 ```
 $ tns build android --release --keyStorePath ~/path/to/keystore --keyStorePassword your-pass --keyStoreAlias your-alias --keyStoreAliasPassword your-alias-pass